qres/HowToSimtech/HowToSimTech.md

 <details><summary>gdb</summary>

  * You can modify the _startup script_ `~/.gdbinit`.
-There exists various init files to support _colored output_ ([copy this file in the init file](https://github.com/RAttab/dotfiles/blob/master/colors.gdb)) and many other other features.
+There exists various init files to support _colored output_ ([copy this file in your init file](https://github.com/RAttab/dotfiles/blob/master/colors.gdb)) and many other other features.
  * If you want to debug a program wich takes _command line arguments_ you can pass them like `gdb --args program param1 param2`.
  * You can print the first three elements of _arrays_ using `p *ptr@3`.
 If you have a 3x2 matrix you can also use `p *ptr@3@2` which will give a clearer structure to the output than `p *ptr@6`.